Ljyustc/KDD-KNOS-313/README.md

-### Simulating Human-like Reasoning with Large Language Models for Math Word Problem Solving
+### Simulating Human-like Reasoning with Large Models for Math Word Problem Solving

-This is an anonymous repo for paper "[Simulating Human-like Reasoning with Large Language Models for Math Word Problem Solving]".
+This is a repo for paper "[Simulating Human-like Reasoning with Large Models for Math Word Problem Solving]".

 ### Requirements
 * python==3.7